Code-Institute-Submissions/mattb0101-stephs-closet_MayResub/README.md

 - A font and icon based toolkit based on CSS - Wikipedia.
 I used font awesome icons to give a more visual appearance to the Happiness and Followers, it also gave the user a quick viewing of what was being affected.

 #### [Chartjs](https://www.chartjs.org/)
+- Chartjs provides simple and flexible JavaScript charts.
+This framework provides lots of pre-built, and easy to build in, charts and graphs.
+As a business owner of an e-commerce store, I think they would want to easily be able to see how business is going and how it is performing on a day to day basis.

 #### [Stripe](https://stripe.com/en-gb)
+-  Stripe is a fully integrated suite of payment products which join to a website to accept be able to accept payments.
+I have used this as part of the full stack, and able to accept test payments with the correct checks.

 #### [Amazon Web Services](https://aws.amazon.com/)
+- Amazon Web services offers a wide range of cloud based solutions for web design, including, storage, analytics, mobile and management tools.
+I have used this to store static and media files, as with an e-commerce site, there is a lot of products and storing this on the site would make the site run a lot slower.

 #### [Boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html)
+- Boto3 is the AWS SDK for Python.
+This is an APi that provides object oriente connecting with AWS services.
+This has been used as the connection between Django and the AWS.

 #### [DB Browser for SQLite](https://sqlitebrowser.org/)
+- DB Browser is a way of querying an SQLite database.
+With the use of SQLite to test and lots of data going in from the Django app, a way of querying the database to quickly build SQL queries that had the correct syntax to put into the website where queries are needed.
+I used this when building queries for the Charts

 #### [Heroku](https://www.heroku.com/)
+- Heroku is a fully managed platform that allows designers and developers to easily host projects in a live app.
+Heroku is a platform that can link to github for ease of deploying throughout the process and can be managed well in a live environment.

 #### [Github](https://github.com/)
 - A software development sharing platform used for hosting and sharing projects for open source, or team based projects.
 I was using github so other people can see, its easily hostable and can deploy easily.